Attractants

 attractant

-Chemical attractants produced by plants and by insects themselves has been the answer to the public's demand for more potent insect-control agents and for homeowners that want a less toxic method of addressing a pest problem.
+Chemical attractants produced by plants and insects have been the answer to the public's demand for more potent insect-control agents and for homeowners who want a less toxic method of addressing a pest problem.

-On this page you will learn about attractants, the pros and cons of using attractants and how to properly apply attractant based products around your home to treat for rodents and insects.
-You can also shop the best products we carry in stock which contain attractants.
+On this page, you will learn about attractants, the pros and cons of using attractants, and how to properly apply attractant-based products around your home to treat rodents and insects.
+You can also shop the best products we carry in stock that contain attractants.

 What are attractants?

-Attractants are any chemical or substance that lures insects or other problem pests to a trap, thereby removing them from crops, animals, stored products or areas which they infest.
+Attractants are any chemical or substance that lures insects or other problem pests to a trap, removing them from crops, animals, stored products, or areas they infest.

-While attractants can be a substance or the scent of a food source which the target animal enjoys, the most active attractants are sex attractants.
-Sex attractants are also called pheromones, and are highly specific and therefore excellent tools for detecting and estimating insect infestations.
+While attractants can be a substance or the scent of a food source that the target animal enjoys, the most active attractants are sex attractants.
+Sex attractants, also called pheromones, are highly specific and, therefore, excellent tools for detecting and estimating insect infestations.
 These and other natural attractants and repellents are useful in several ways for controlling harmful insects.

-Aside from pheromones, other attractants include food scents that a target pest is known to enjoy like peanut butter in case of rodents and floral or sugar-based scents for insects.
+Other attractants besides pheromones include food scents that a target pest is known to enjoy, such as peanut butter for rodents and floral or sugar-based scents for insects.

 Conditions for Using Attractants

-Customers who prefer to use attractants often do so because it is a relatively cheap, quick and easy method of capturing mice, rats or other insects which have infested their homes or places of business.
+Customers who prefer to use attractants often do so because it is a relatively cheap, quick, and easy method of capturing mice, rats, or other insects that have infested their homes or places of business.

 It can be hard to go on the hunt and inspect for pests, so attractants often do the work for you by luring and capturing the offending pest with an attractant.